Topics Biblical History |

 Many names in the Hebrew Bible include the words El and Yah within them.
 Examples of this are the names (אביאל (avi'el / Abiel, Strong's #22) meaning "My father is El," and (אביה (avi'yah / Abiah, Strong's #29) meaning "My father is Yah" and the names (מיכאל (mika'el / Michael, Strong's #4317) meaning "Who is like El," and (מיכיה (mika'yah / Michaiah, Strong's #4320) meaning "Who is like Yah."

 The use of the Semitic words el (also il in some Semitic languages) and yah (also ya in some Semitic languages) in names is not unique to Hebrew, but are also found in the texts of Ebla.
 In the texts of Ebla are found the very same names mika'el and mika'ya.
 Another example from the texts of Ebla are the name eb-du-il (Servant of Il) and eb-du-ya (Servant of Ya), where eb-du is equivalent to the Hebrew word עבד (ebed, Strong's #5650).
-Another example from the Ebla tables are the names ish-ma-il (Il hears, the same as the name Ishamel) and ish-ma-ya (Ya hears).
+Another example from the Ebla tables is the names ish-ma-il (Il hears, the same as the name Ishamel) and ish-ma-ya (Ya hears).